Authors & Events

-Like many southerners after the Civil War, he sought his fortune in the West, holding various jobs (newspaper work, clerking in a land office, a teller at an Austin bank).
+Like many southerners after the Civil War, Porter sought his fortune in the West, holding various jobs such as that of a clerk in a land office and a teller at an Austin bank.
 Charged with embezzlement in 1894, he fled to Honduras, returning in 1897 to be with his ill and dying wife.
 His conviction was caused more by his eluding trial than by the conflicting evidence of theft.
-In the Ohio State Penitentiary (1898-1901), he began to write the stories that made him famous.
-He moved to New York, remarried, and kept his identity a secret from all but a few friends.
-He is buried in Asheville, North Carolina.
+In the Ohio State Penitentiary, Porter began to write the stories that made him famous.
+After his release, he moved to New York, remarried, and kept his identity a secret from all but a few friends.
+Porter is buried in Asheville, North Carolina.
 He is universally honored for his mastery of the short story and for his humane spirit.

 Visit other sites in the Penguin Random House Network